IKEA Mattress Review & Guide

 IKEA’S fairly concise range of mattresses provides no-frill options which may suffice for your sleeping needs if you’re not requiring anything special.
 It offers both spring and foam mattresses with a medium or firm feel, giving you several picks to choose from.
 With all mattresses sitting under $1,000, you’ll also not break the bank.
-You can find the Husvika mattress for as low as $129.
+You can find the VADSÖ mattress for as low as $99.

-IKEA can certainly do you a bargain on a new mattress, but depending on your personal needs, it may be worth shopping around to see what other brands can offer.
+IKEA can be a place of bargains, especially if you’re shopping for a pricier type of mattress (e.g. latex mattress).
+But depending on your personal needs, it may be worth shopping around to see what other brands can offer.
 IKEA is unlikely to be beaten on price, but perhaps not so much on quality.
 You may like to consider online ratings – such as ours – to help find the right mattress to suit your sleeping needs.

 About the author of this page

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

 In 2021, Australian customers gave IKEA 3 out of 5 stars for overall customer satisfaction in Canstar Blue’s mattress ratings.